martinescardo/ExactRealNumberComputationInHaskell/README.md

 Now the modulus of continuity.
 How many correct digits of the input are needed to correctly compute the output with a given precision?
-This algorithm is due to Berger (1990).
+The first algorithm for this is due to Berger (1990), and the following is a different version using the above function `forEveryI`:
 ```haskell
 modulus :: (I -> I) -> (Int -> Int)
 modulus f 0 = 0